 Marius Fiche

-Marius was a volunteer in the Foreign Legion, fought during the First World War and was wounded three times.
-He was naturalized in 1938, then denaturalized in 1941.
+Engaged as a volunteer in the Foreign Legion, Marius fought during the First World War and was wounded three times.
+He was naturalized French in 1938, then denaturalized in 1941.

 Catherine Fiche, Marie Zélinsky, her husband

-On 25 January 2019, Sylvain Briano, great-grandson of Marius Fiche, presented to the Memorial two paintings by his great-grandfather, one of which depicts a scene of agricultural work in the commune of Drancy and was painted on 14 August 1941.
+On January 25, 2019, Sylvain Briano, great-grandson of Marius Fiche, presented to the Memorial two paintings by his great-grandfather, including one depicting a scene of agricultural work in the commune of Drancy and completed on August 14, 1941.

 By researching the letters written to Birkenau,

-To read the article we have dedicated to this discovery and the transcription of H. Strasgogel’s letter click on this link.
+To read the article dedicated to this discovery and the transcription of H. Strasgogel’s letter click on this link.

-Mathilde Gosset was born on 5 March 1916 in Sofia, Bulgaria.
-She is the daughter of Aaron and Suzanne Samuel.
-All three live in Constantinople.
+Mathilde Gosset was born on 5 March 1916 in Sofia (Bulgaria).
+She is the daughter of Aaron and Suzanne Samuel, all three living in Constantinople.
 In 1923, they moved to Bucharest due to the Greek-Turkish conflict.
-Mathilde began her medical studies there but the wave of anti-Semitism forced her to interrupt them and leave Romania for France.
+Mathilde began her medical studies there, but the wave of anti-Semitism forced her to interrupt them and leave Romania for France.

 In Paris, she meets a medical student, Jean-Robert Gosset.
 They married in 1938 at the French consulate in Romania, then returned to France.
 Their daughter Françoise was born in 1940.
-They live in the 15th arrondissement.
+They reside in the 15th arrondissement.
 Following the census, Mathilde receives two yellow stars.
-A commissioner informs her of the danger she now faces.
+A commissioner informs her of the danger that she is now in.
 Mathilde does not wear her stars.
-The couple and their daughter move to Versailles, to Jean-Robert’s mother, then to the 16th arrondissement.
+The couple and their daughter move to Versailles at the home of Jean-Robert’s mother, then in the 16th arrondissement.

-As a medical student, Jean-Robert worked at the railways and in various hospitals; he was part of a network that made up lung x-rays to avoid the Service du Travail Obligatoire for some French.
-It was this group that disguised the identity papers that Mathilde Gosset, Jean-Robert’s mother, had declared as lost to make them available to Mathilde Gosset née Samuel, Jean-Robert’s wife.
+As a medical student, Jean-Robert worked at the railways and in various hospitals; he was part of a network that made up lung x-rays to avoid the Service du Travail Obligatoire for some French people.
+It is this group that has disguised the identity papers that Mathilde Gosset, mother of Jean-Robert, had declared as lost to make them available to Mathilde Gosset née Samuel, wife of Jean-Robert.

 After the war, Mathilde returned to her building in the 15th arrondissement and learned from the concierge that in July 1942 the police had come to arrest her during the raid on the Vél d'Hiv.
 Mathilde and Jean-Robert also have a son, Christian born in 1944, and a daughter, Geneviève born in 1948.
 Mathilde brings her parents to Paris in 1948.